Compliance

 The Compliance Guidebook follows the Sharp Group Charter of Corporate Behavior and the Sharp Code of Conduct in stipulating policies, for example, on providing gifts and entertainment, and on prohibiting bribery.

 We also have the Rules for Prohibition of Bribery (hereinafter “the Rules”), which detail the actions that both executives and employees should and should not take in order to prevent corruption such as bribes, and which describe Sharp’s system for preventing bribery (see below).
 Under the Rules, Sharp is working to clarify and strengthen an internal checking system and prevent any act of bribery.
+In order to amend or abolish the Rules, in principle, a proposal must be submitted to the Executive Management Meeting, which is chaired by the CEO and comprised of executive officers.

-Systems and Rules for Preventing Bribery
+Systems and Rules for Preventing Bribery and Other Forms of Corruption

-The Rules define “facilitation payments” as “small payments to government officials and others for the sole purpose of speeding up routine administrative procedures.”
-The Rules clearly state that these payments are considered a form of bribery and are prohibited in principle.
+The Rules for Prohibition of Bribery specify the maximum amounts, and prohibited matters, for offering entertainment, gifts, or invitations to public officials and others.
+The rules define “facilitation payments” as “small payments to government officials and others for the sole purpose of speeding up routine administrative procedures.”
+The rules clearly state that these payments are considered a form of bribery and are prohibited in principle.

 Working with Business Partners